santiagosan93/kiwi_challenge/README.md

 Before you start reading!
 ---

-This challenge has two ways to solve the solution.
+This challenge has two ways it was solved.
 The first one focuses at all cost to not query the database.
 The second one doesn't take this parameter into concideration.